19 rue de la Chapelle

 Croisens – Founder and CEO

-One-person company providing communications services. www.croisens.se
+One-person company providing communications and marketing services. www.croisens.se

 - Key achievements:

 - Transformation of Thales’ communications function on a global scale.